kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 ---
 title: "Deploying Elixir/Phoenix Release to Production"
-date: 2020-06-30T20:09:01+08:00
+date: 2020-07-20T20:09:01+08:00
 tags: ["elixir", "deployment"]
-draft: true
 ---

 In my previous post ["Building Elixir/Phoenix Release With Docker"]({{< ref "building-phoenix-release-with-docker.md" >}}), I wrote about how I build Elixir release with Docker and extract the tarball.
-Today, I am going to share the way I deploy release to production server.
+Today, I am going to share how I deploy Elixir release to the production server.

 _Do note that, the way I deploy **works best for hobby or small projects**.
 For larger scale system, consider using other tools._

-_For the sake of simplicity, this post assume that your remote server already has reverse proxy like `nginx` setup and pointing port 80 towards your application port 4000.
-If you have a database, it's assumed that the database is up and running._
+_For the sake of simplicity, this post assume that your remote server has reverse proxy like `nginx` setup and pointing port 80 towards your application port 4000.
+If you depend on the database, it's assumed that the database is up and running._

 # Steps for initial release